craig-cogdill/go-broadcast/README.md

 # go-broadcast

-A very basic broadcast / subscription library for handling one-to-many queuing in Golang.
+A very basic broadcast / subscription library for handling one-to-many queueing in Golang.

 ### Example usage
 ```